 These areas may not interest you, but for those who aren’t fully ready to leave the law they may provide a lateral move that keeps you excited to learn each day.
 If that’s the case, perhaps it’s worth exploring first.

+The reason for doing this is that once we have a handle on our worst case scenarios and have ways to manage them, they become more manageable and less of a threat.
 To get to your worst case scenario strategy, you need to sit down and think though some some tough fact patterns to get to the heart of your career change.

 As yourself:

-• And (this is important!) what skills do you have to mitigate that worst case from happening?
+- What skills do you have to mitigate that worst case from happening?

 In an April 2021 piece called, Dream Jobs Are a Myth, and More Wisdom From ‘An Ordinary Age’, Rainsford Stauffer writes about the pressure to find one’s purpose.
 The piece is in Teen Vogue, so it’s geared at a younger audience, but this paragraph stood out: